-Group size is limited to 10 people or fewer, including the school instructor.
+Group size is limited to 10 students or fewer, not including the school instructor(s).

 Field Day Location

 In accordance with Governor Polis' new amendment to Executive Order D 2020 044 (See Appendix VI), Colorado Mountain Club instructors can choose field day locations anywhere in Colorado.
 However, Instructors must honor all local and county closures.
 Additionally, all CMC members should consider the safety of others when travelling outside their community and protect smaller mountain towns.